nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/2.4.99-cs3_to_2.6.99-cs2/migration_guide_2.4.99-cs3_to_2.6.99-cs2_environment.rst

 =============================

 After programming the BICR, the nRF54H20 SoC requires the provisioning of a bundle ( :file:`nrf54h20_soc_binaries_v0.3.3.zip`) containing the precompiled firmware for the Secure Domain and System Controller.
-To program the Secure Domain Firmware (SDFW, also known as ``urot``) and the System Controller Firmware (SCFW) from the firmware bundle to the nRF54H20 DK, do the following:
+To program the Secure Domain Firmware (SDFW, also known as ``urot``) and the System Controller Firmware (SCFW) from the SoC binaries to the nRF54H20 DK, do the following:

-1. Download the `nRF54H20 firmware bundle`_.
+1. Download the `nRF54H20 SoC binaries v0.3.3`_.
 #.
 Move the :file:`ZIP` bundle to a folder of your choice, then run nRF Util to program the binaries using the following command::

       nrfutil device x-provision-nrf54h --firmware <path-to_bundle_zip_file> --serial-number <serial_number>